 St. Anne’s continues to be rooted in the Episcopal tradition, welcoming all people and expressing that diversity in a variety of worship and educational experiences.

-Church services are at 8:00 AM, with Holy Eucharist Rite I without music, and at 10:00 AM, with Holy Eucharist Rite II with music.
-For both services there is an Overflow area (right of the altar when facing it) available for families with their young children if they choose.
+Pre-pandemic church services were at 8:00 AM, with Holy Eucharist Rite I without music, and at 10:00 AM, with Holy Eucharist Rite II with music.

 At St. Anne’s, there are many ways that parishioners can participate in parish life.
 Below you will find a listing of the opportunities.
 Further information about these opportunities can be found by going to the Fellowship/Groups link on the left navigation bar.